 https://www.ncbi.nlm.nih.gov/pubmed/3558725 – Dietary lipids: an additional regulator of plasma levels of sex hormone binding globulin – This study detected that higher fat intakes produced more plasma levels of cholesterol and lessened sex hormone binding globulin (SHBG).
 It also found that increases in SHBG, as a result of a lower fat diet, decreased concentrations of free testosterone.

-Integral to optimising the body’s function, a good night’s sleep is a powerful life enhancer.
+Integral to optimizing the body’s function, a good night’s sleep is a powerful life enhancer.
 Diet, exercise and sleep form a holy trinity of a solution to most of life’s problems, including low testosterone.
 Anywhere between 7-10 hours of sleep is valued as being properly recuperative.
 It has been proven that 5 hours or less sleep per night is responsible for a decline in T levels and can cause a borderline deficiency.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4445839/ – Restricting the sleep for 1 week of young, healthy males in this study found that daily testosterone levels can decline by up to 15%.